forem/forem/docs/installation/windows.md

 ### Installing Rails

-As a pre-requisite to installing Rails, we're going to need to install a JavaScript runtime like Node.js.
+As a pre-requisite to install Rails, we're going to need to install a JavaScript runtime like Node.js.

 To install Node.js, we're going to add it using the official repository: